 The city was fabulous, but we had some hiccups with the weather and the house we rented.
 That, however, is another story for another day.

 The pros of staying in Granada for a weekend or longer outweigh the cons and include the city’s rich history, the Moorish buildings, and the city’s energetic vibe.

 If you are planning on staying longer than a few days, you might be more comfortable in your own apartment or house than you are in a hotel.

 There are many lovely rental options available in Granada and you can find them on Airbnb.

 While we were visiting, we decided to get out of Granada to visit some of the surrounding areas and we quickly realized that if you don’t have a car, it’s not so easy to visit places outside the city.

 Chalk one up for the cons.

 Unfortunately, it’s almost impossible to get anywhere on the train from Granada.
-The bus is marginally better, but we still felt a bit limited, since one of my golden rules for day or weekend trips is that I don’t want to travel for more than 2 hours.
+The bus is marginally better, but still felt a bit limited, since one of my golden rules for day or weekend trips is that I don’t want to travel for more than 2 hours.

 Day Trips From Granada